fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Curiosity is the most powerful thing you own.
-Imagination is a force that can actually manifest a reality."</i>
+<i>"The first thing you learn in life is you're a fool.
+The last thing you learn in life is you're the same fool.  "</i>
 <br>
-<b>- James Cameron</b>
+<b>- Ray Bradbury</b>
 </blockquote>
 </p>